 In addition, information seems to originate through three holistic processes that locally reduce disorder or uncertainty—but actually cause more disorder in the rest of the universe.
 The first is based on quantum experiments which suggest subatomic “bits” of matter are really digital (like in the movie The Matrix) and are encoded in fractal probability waves.
 These waves only behave as particles exhibiting patterns of irregular regularity when they entangle with other information an observer is already aware of or apparently will become aware of in the future.
 The second process is the increasing evidence in systems biology of a kind of cellular cognition known as Natural Genetic Engineering (NGE), where cells are able to create, encode, rearrange, repair, and even transfer information in DNA.
 The third and most familiar example of the generation of information is the use of spoken and written languages or codes by human beings to communicate their thoughts and feelings, like this summary of the book that you are reading right now.

 The interdependent relationships between the three aspects of information are also reflected in a new metalinguistic (meaning “beyond language”) theory of the origin of the universe, life, and awareness that the author calls “Conscious Emergence”.
 In this hybrid view, subjective consciousness in cells (which appears to be holographic) is the source of biological information and “collective” codes are as fundamental as objectively observed matter.
-Conscious Emergence bridges the models of Intelligent Design via repeated divine interventions by an external agent and the materialistic version of evolution with only random accidents promoted by some scientists.
-It turns out unintentional genetic changes are almost always undesirable and recent Nobel Prize-winning research has shown cells use multiple DNA repair systems in order to fix damage and prevent unwanted mutations.
+Conscious Emergence is a synthesis which bridges the gap between Intelligent Design via repeated divine interventions by an external agent and the materialistic version of evolution with only random accidents promoted by some scientists.
+It turns out that unintentional genetic changes are almost always undesirable and recent Nobel Prize-winning research has shown cells use multiple DNA repair systems in order to fix damage and prevent unwanted mutations.

 “No currently existing formal language can tolerate random changes in the symbol sequences which express its sentences.
 Meaning is almost invariably destroyed.”— Murray Eden, MIT Professor of Electrical Engineering